 Art Nouveau: A Revolution in Art at the Turn of the Century

-The late 19th century, marked by the flourishing of the Belle Époque, became an era of revolutionary changes in art and culture.
-In a time of rapid industrialization and technological progress, artistic innovation arose from an unusual combination of diverse styles and their creative reinterpretation.
-The need for a fundamentally new direction, free from historical constraints, was emerging.
-This is how the "Art Nouveau" style (French: Art Nouveau) began to take shape, becoming a symbol of modernism and artistic innovation of its time.
+The late 19th century, marked by the flourishing of the Belle Époque, was an era of revolutionary changes in art and culture.
+During a period of rapid industrialization and technological progress, artistic innovation stemmed from an unusual blend of diverse styles and their creative reinterpretation.
+There was a growing need for a fundamentally new direction, free from historical conventions.
+Thus, the Art Nouveau style (French for "New Art") began to take shape, becoming a symbol of modernism and innovative art of its time.

-Origins and Development of the Style
+Emergence and Development of the Style

-In the 1880s, the first manifestations of "Art Nouveau" began to appear in the works of progressive artists and sculptors of the era.
-Floral ornamentation, inspired by both European Gothic and Japanese ukiyo-e prints, became the defining element of the new style, giving it distinctive recognition and uniqueness.
+In the 1880s, the first manifestations of Art Nouveau began to appear in the works of progressive artists and sculptors of the era.
+Floral ornamentation, inspired by both European Gothic and Japanese ukiyo-e prints, became a defining element of the new style, giving it a distinctive recognizability and uniqueness.

-Hermann Obrist's embroidery «Whiplash»
+Hermann Obrist’s embroidery ‘Whiplash’

 Philosophy and Aesthetics of the Style